DarioViva42/music_downloader/README.md

 - **USLT** unsynchronized Lyrics
 - **APIC** Cover-Front

-For more information about the ID3 standard, fallow this [link](http://id3.org/id3v2.3.0 "more information about ID3-Frames")
+For more information about the ID3 standard, fallow this [link][1].

 ## Genius bearer token
-If you want to use this software head over to [genius](https://genius.com/developers/) and create a developer account.
+If you want to use this software head over to [genius][2] and create a developer account.
 Once logged in set up a new API Client and generate an Access Token.
 When you run the script the first time, it will ask you to enter your generated Token.
 The Token then gets saved, so you dont need to enter it the next time.

 ## Requirements and Dependencies
 To be able to run this script you need python 3.7+.
-You can download python from their [website](https://www.python.org/downloads/).
+You can download python from their [website][3].

-Additionally be sure to install FFmpeg from their [site](https://www.ffmpeg.org/download.html).
+Additionally be sure to install FFmpeg from their [site][4].
 The installation-folder needs to be added to the PATH, so that python is able to use it.

 Fallowing packages are requered to be installed: